pivotal-mea-pa/caps/README.md

 https://`BASTION PUBLIC DNS NAME]`/~`USER`

 This link is secured using the user's VPN credentials which were set in 2).
+This user will not be able to SSH to the bastion instance or access any of the automation tooling, but will have access to any other deployed resource within VPC.

 ### Advance Users